texus/TGUI-website/tutorials/1.0/widgets-overview/index.md

 Similar widgets:
 - If you need to place widgets beneath each other then check out the <a href="#VerticalLayout">VerticalLayout</a> widget instead
+- If you want to control the width of widgets and have the layout grow to fit them, then check the <a href="#GrowHorizontalLayout">GrowHorizontalLayout</a> widget instead
 - If you only want to automatically position widgets but give them a manual size, then check out the <a href="#Grid">Grid</a> widget instead

 Documentation: [HorizontalLayout](/documentation/1.0/classtgui_1_1HorizontalLayout.html), [BoxLayoutRenderer](/documentation/1.0/classtgui_1_1BoxLayoutRenderer.html) (HorizontalLayoutRenderer does not exist)